• Skip to main content

 Optimize

 An ATS quickly scans resumes and then sorts and ranks them based on qualifications.
-Optimizing your format to key on education and experience can help gain approval from an ATS.
+Optimizing your format to key on education and experience can help you gain approval from an ATS.

 Organize